bluefin-developer-portal/nopCommerce-Plugin/README.md

 This nopCommerce plugin combines the Bluefin Checkout Component and REST API, constituting the complete ready-to-use Bluefin payment method for nopCommerce platform.

-The checkout component supports Card Payment, Google Pay, Mastercard Click to Pay, proving an all-in comprehensive eCommerce payment solution.
+The checkout component supports Card Payment, ACH, Google Pay, Mastercard Click to Pay, proving an all-in comprehensive eCommerce payment solution.

 The plugin requires the merchant integration with the Bluefin Gateway where the integration team sets up your configuration according to your needs.
 The merchant is free to customize their iframe configuration and configure their payment method options on their own as they have gained enough experience while certifying with their Bluefin integration.